Felix-only/-Real-Time-Trailing-Stops-Strategy-Using-Regression/README.md

-# Real-Time Traliling Stops Strategy Using Linear Regression
+# Real-Time Traliling Stops Strategy Using Regression

 **Objective:** Collected and trained Forex Currency data to build an optimized trailing-stops strategy to make real-time investment decisions.